microbean/microbean-jersey-netty/README.md

 Jersey can be run as a simple handler of sorts in a [Netty pipeline](http://tutorials.jenkov.com/netty/netty-channelpipeline.html).
-The Netty event loop remains unblocked, there is no locking, reads and writes involve no copying of byte arrays, output is streamed where appropriate and it is intended that there be as few object allocations as possible.
+The Netty event loop remains unblocked, there is no locking, reads and writes involve minimal copying of byte arrays, output is streamed where appropriate and it is intended that there be as few object allocations as possible.

 HTTP 1.1 and HTTP/2 are both supported, including upgrades via [HTTP's upgrade